Video courtesy of NHS Leeds and York PFT

 If you're having problems because of another person's gambling, it's best to be honest with them about it.
 They need to know how their behaviour is affecting you.

-Support is also available to people who are worried about someone else's gambling:
+Support is available to people who are worried about someone else's gambling via the NHS Northern Gambling Service or via:

 Gamcare